-Marilyne Andersen is Professor of Sustainable Construction Technologies and Dean of the School of Architecture, Civil & Environmental Engineering (ENAC), at the Swiss Federal Institute of Technology (École Polytechnique Fédérale de Lausanne, EPFL).
-She is also Head of the Interdisciplinary Laboratory of Performance-Integrated Design.
+Marilyne Andersen is Full Professor of Sustainable Construction Technologies and Head of the Laboratory of Integrated Performance in Design (LIPID) at the Swiss Federal Institute of Technology (EPFL Lausanne), Switzerland.

 She is a Member of the Board of the LafargeHolcim Foundation for Sustainable Construction (2015-).
 She joined the Academic Committee of the LafargeHolcim Foundation in 2019 and was appointed Head of the Academic Committee in 2020.

 Marilyne Andersen was Dean of the School of Architecture, Civil & Environmental Engineering (ENAC) (2013-18) and is the Academic Director of the Smart Living Lab in Fribourg, Switzerland.
 Before joining EPFL, she was Assistant, and then Associate Professor tenure-track in the Building Technology Group of the School of Architecture & Planning at the Massachusetts Institute of Technology (MIT) in Cambridge, MA, USA, and Head of the MIT Daylighting Lab that she founded in 2004.

 She holds a Master of Science in Physics and specialized in daylighting through her PhD in Building Physics at EPFL in the Solar Energy & Building Physics Laboratory, and as a Visiting Scholar in the Building Technologies Department of the Lawrence Berkeley National Laboratory in Berkeley, CA, USA.